futurice/Dacne/README.md

 -----------------------------

-## Requirements ##
+## Scope ##

-This section lists the functional and non-functional requirements that the apps build using the reference architecture are expected to have.
+This section describes the app context to which the architecture is supposed to match ideally to.
+It lists the mandatory and optional functional and non-functional requirements that the apps have.
+It goes beyond just listing the requirements by discussing them in depth.

 ### Functional ###
 *The apps will..*